-While this Design-Guide includes guidelines for signs, a more comprehensive Broadway-Sign Supplemental Use District may be implemented in the future.
+While this Design-Guide includes guidelines for signs, a more comprehensive Broadway Sign Supplemental Use District may be implemented in the future.
 This may permit certain signs that are not currently allowed by the Los Angeles Municipal Code but are characteristic of the district.
+Rendering by Westlake Reed Leskowsky.